adamdebrouwere/alc-can-bokeh-vis-frontend/README.md

 ## Conclusion

 The data suggests a potential correlation between the legalization of cannabis and shifts in alcohol consumption.
-Cannabis edibles, in particular, appear to have influenced alcohol sales in Canada.
+Cannabis edibles and extracts, in particular, appear to have influenced alcohol sales in Canada.